-Choosing addiction treatment means placing important emphasis on the emotional health of yourself as well as your family, and it can help turn around any negative behavioral and emotional patterns that have arisen through the course of addiction.
+Choosing addiction treatment means placing an important emphasis on the emotional health of yourself as well as your family, and it can help turn around any negative behavioral and emotional patterns that have arisen through the course of addiction.

 Addicted parents may create unrealistic expectations on two fronts.
 One parent might place extreme pressure on a child to over-achieve or to cope easily with new and unfair responsibilities conferred on them by their parent’s addiction.
 These children may react by doing as little as possible since they feel that nothing they do is good enough to please their addicted parent.
 They may suffer long-lasting feelings of inadequacy throughout their life.

 At the other extreme, an addicted parent might withdraw from their child’s life so much that their expectations are much lower than is normal.
 These parents might not care that their child got straight A’s for the semester or won a prize at the science fair.
 Kids might respond by trying even harder to no avail.

 One of the best things about treatment is its clarifying effect.
 Receiving treatment and counseling away from your normal home environment allows you to look at your actions and expectations more clearly than you could otherwise.
 A qualified therapist can help you establish reasonable, responsible expectations for the other members in your family.
 This will help reinforce healthy boundaries and foster the growth of respect that is often lost in families struggling with addiction.